Someone has to be missing her; she’s too well-behaved, too calm and too healthy not to have been someone’s beloved pet.

 The man called Charles County Animal Control and the dog, who was wearing a collar but no tags, was taken to VCA Specialty Animal Hospital in Waldorf where she underwent surgery.

-There was no saving the leg and it was amputated about where an ankle would be on a person Fitted with a prosthetic leg when asked what color it should be Messick said it was a no-brainer, “She’s a girl, so pink” Fancy was taken to the humane society where she was sure to be adopted or reunited with her family immediately.
+There was no saving the leg and it was amputated about where an ankle would be on a person.
+She was fitted with a Partial Limb Prosthetic leg when asked what color it should be Messick said it was a no-brainer, “She’s a girl, so pink” Fancy was taken to the humane society where she was sure to be adopted or reunited with her family immediately.

 After all, everyone loves an underdog, right?
 One-eyed cats are snapped up in a heartbeat, Messick said.